evolyob/influkEhsec/Audit/w2019Harden.md

 **Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\User Rights Assignment\
-Access Credential Manager as a trusted caller   >>> No One Access this computer from the network
+Access Credential Manager as a trusted caller   >>> No One Access this computer from the network           >>> Administrators, Authenticated Users Act as part of the operating system             >>> No One Add workstations to domain                      >>> Administrators ??
+Adjust memory quotas for a process              >>> Administrators, LOCAL SERVICE, NETWORK SERVICE Allow log on locally                            >>> Administrators